A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1975) M. S. Waterman , $F$-expansions of rationals. \emph{Aequationes Mathematicae} \textbf{13}, 263--268.
-MR0396457 From the abstract: ``The ergodic theorem has been used to deduce results about the $F$-expansions of almost all $x$ in $(0, 1)^n$.
+From the abstract: ``The ergodic theorem has been used to deduce results about the $F$-expansions of almost all $x$ in $(0, 1)^n$.
 A simple lemma from measure theory yields some corresponding statements about the expansions of the rationals, a set of measure zero."